scouten/ericscouten.travel/content/2012/11-26+south-america/12-you-say-iguacu-i-say-iguazu/index.md

 {{ es_vimeo(id="es-2261-009" vmid="786165743", caption = "Foz do Iguaçu National Park, Paraná, Brazil") }}

-This video by Tara, is a bit jittery, but it gives you an idea of the enormity of the falls.
+This video by Tara is a bit jittery but it gives you an idea of the enormity of the falls.

 {{ es_vimeo(id="ts-2261-022" vmid="786165802", caption = "Foz do Iguaçu National Park, Paraná, Brazil", creator = "Tara Scouten") }}